Marvin Pourié: F.C. Copenhagen and loans

 On 21 May 2015, Pourié scored a hat-trick to help SønderjyskE defeat Esbjerg fB 2–3.
 As his loan spell with SønderjyskE came to an end, he rejoined F.C.
 Copenhagen in the summer of 2015.
 He scored two goals away against Newtown and three days later he scored the opening goal of the 2–1 win, away, against Esbjerg fB.

 In August 2015 he was loaned again, this time to FC Ufa.
 He struggled to integrate into the team in the first half of the season, being rotated in and out of the starting XI alongside Haris Handžić and Vyacheslav Krotov.

 Karlsruher SC

 In January 2018, Pourié returned to Germany, joining Karlsruher SC from Randers FC.

 On 21 January 2020, Pourié joined Eintracht Braunschweig on loan for the rest of the 2019–20 season.

 In August he moved to 1.
 FC Kaiserslautern on loan for the 2020–21 season with 1.
 FC Kaiserslautern securing an option to sign him permanently.

+Roda JC

+On 12 August 2023, Pourié signed a one-year contract at Dutch Eerste Divisie club Roda JC.
+He made his debut for the club on 6 October, replacing Arjen van der Heide in the 77th minute of a 3–1 victory against Jong AZ.
+On 25 January 2024, Pourié's contract with Roda was terminated by mutual consent.

+Rot Weiss Ahlen

+On 23 October 2024, Pourié signed with Rot Weiss Ahlen until the end of the 2024–25 season.